johanberntsson/ozmoo/README.md

 * Paul Gardner-Stephen for porting Ozmoo to the Mega65
 * Steve Flintham for bug fixes and porting Ozmoo to Acorn computers
 * Bart van Leeuwen for testing Ozmoo on the C128
+* Karol Stasiak for several configuration and vmem patches